DScode121/PyProgs/README.md

-# PyProgs # Automated Google Meet
+# Automated Google Meet
+##PyProgs

 This is my first commit on GitHub.
-It is a Python script for Automatically logging into a gmail account and join a Google meet.
+It is a Python script that automatically logs into your Gmail account and joins a Google Meet.